TheDiscoveryBoys/PRs4Dummies/readme.md

 ## 🎯 **Why Use Colab?**

 Simply put, we did not have the hardware we required for the indexer.
 We use an A100 GPU on google colab to perform the indexing.
+Note that this is paid.
+I will reiterate: This step will not be necessary because the repo will have the index files in /indexing/vector_store already for the indexing of ansible repo PRs.
+If you would like to do this on your own repo, you may need to pay for compute units on colab or use a smaller and less resource intensive embedding model.

 ## 📦 **How to set up**